-Why have we adopted Simplify as the unifying theme for our campaign?
-Because:
+Why have we adopted Simplify as the theme for our campaign?

-It shouldn’t take you days of work or hundreds of dollars to do your taxes.
+It shouldn’t take you endless hours or hundreds of dollars to do your taxes.

 When you’re opening a gym in New York City, you shouldn’t have to spend $50k to prove you’re not actually opening a brothel!

-Why are we spending vast sums to deny foreign professionals such as doctors the opportunity to enrich our country?
+Why are we spending vast sums to deny foreign professionals the opportunity to enrich our country?

-Because of the crisis, we’ve partially waived a tangled web of restrictions on allowing healthcare workers to cross state lines and do telemedicine.
-We should get rid of them completely.
+Post-crisis, we shouldn’t reinstate the tangled web of restrictions on healthcare workers crossing state lines and telemedicine.

 A nurse shouldn’t have to EMPLOY A DOCTOR to allow the nurse to give someone a diabetes shot.

-We need to stop spending billions of dollars to criminalize victimless acts like sex work and low-risk drug use which burdens law enforcement, clogs our courts, and ruins people’s lives.
+We shouldn’t spend billions of dollars to criminalize victimless acts like sex work and use of low-risk drugs.

-We shouldn’t countenance regulations which cause shortages of technical training by keeping skilled professionals out of the classroom.
+We shouldn’t let regulations keep skilled professionals out of the classroom.

 Should you really need to worry about your chef’s hairstyle to get a good restaurant grade?

-Regulations like these are a huge waste of money, of time, of life.
+Regulations like these are a waste of money, time, and life.
 They breed special interest and corruption.
-We need to get rid of them.
-And when we consider new regulations, no matter how well-meaning, let’s consider whether they add real value, or just complication.
+We need to ditch them.
+When we consider new regulations, no matter how well-meaning, let’s consider whether they add real value, or just complication.